Crafts and Activities

 Bring the Right Clay

 Experts recommend using stoneware clay or terracotta clay in the beginning.
-Earthenware or terracotta clays are pretty easy to handle compared to other types.
+Earthenware or clays are pretty easy to handle compared to other types.
 Other perks of using them include:

 • They are cheap